 - The researchers found that patients in more significant pain improved the most.
 Patients with less significant pain did not improve that much.

-- The researchers found that addressing the problem of neck pain by creating stability were the posterior longitudinal ligament had become stiff and painful significantly helped patients.
+- The researchers found that addressing the problem of neck pain by creating stability where the posterior longitudinal ligament had become stiff and painful significantly helped patients.

-- We find that Prolotherapy addresses the problem of neck pain by creating stability were the posterior longitudinal ligament had become stiff and painful significantly helped patients in a non-surgical way.
+- We find that Prolotherapy addresses the problem of neck pain by creating stability where the posterior longitudinal ligament had become stiff and painful significantly helping patients in a non-surgical way.

 Let’s finish up this comparison with conclusion notes from surgeons:

-Do you have questions about Cervical Spondylosis?
-Get help and information from our Caring Medical Staff
+If you have questions about Cervical Spondylosis, you can get help and information from our Caring Medical Staff

-3. Wu D, Liu CZ, Yang H, Li H, Chen N. Surgical interventions for cervical spondylosis due to ossification of posterior longitudinal ligament: A meta-analysis.
+4. Wu D, Liu CZ, Yang H, Li H, Chen N. Surgical interventions for cervical spondylosis due to ossification of posterior longitudinal ligament: A meta-analysis.
 Medicine.
 2017 Aug 1;96(33):e7590.
-[Pubmed] [Google Scholar]
+Google Scholar]

 5. HACKETT GS, Huang TC, RAFTERY A. Prolotherapy for headache.
 Headache: The Journal of Head and Face Pain.
 1962 Apr 1;2(1):20-8.
 [Google Scholar]